 It is the policy of DatingGod.org to automatically screen comments for approval prior to their publication.
 In order to maintain this safe space, comments on this blog are approved by the author before they are posted.
 You may direct questions or concerns about this policy to Fr.
 Daniel P. Horan, OFM for further clarification.

 Prior to August 2012 it was the policy of DatingGod.org to automatically screen the first comment of a new commenter and then permit the automatic commenting capability for subsequent posts.
 However, the policy at DatingGod.org has since been revised to require prior approval of all comments.
 In the spirit of the blog’s mission, opposing views will be most welcome and approved for viewing.
 We are more committed, though, to maintaining a respectful dialogue and atmosphere of discussion, so what might have passed before will not necessarily suffice in terms of language, tone, and attitude.
+Anonymous posters, particularly within contentious fora, are not welcome — please include your first and last names.
 Please feel free to raise challenges and offer critiques, but do so in a respectful, dignified, and polite manner!

 Welcome to DatingGod.org!